Types of Houses in Canada

 Semi-detached

 Semi-detached houses share one common wall with another property.
-Typically, you’ll find semi-detached houses at the end of a row of terraced houses or townhomes, or as single building split down the middle by one wall.
+Typically, they are located at the end of a row of terraced houses or townhomes or as a single building split down the middle by one wall.

-Semi-detached units, also known as ‘semis’, generally come with a private yard with a shared fence.
-Semi-detached houses are a fairly popular housing type in Canada, since they have relatively good privacy and space, with fewer direct neighbors than condos or plexes.
+Semi-detached units, also known as ‘semis,’ generally have a private yard with a shared fence.
+They are a fairly popular housing type in Canada because they offer relatively good privacy and space, with fewer direct neighbours than condos or plexes.

 Townhouses

-Townhouses, or townhomes, are rows of houses that share walls on either side with other neighbors.
-However, there are some differences in the way people describe townhomes.
-Townhouses at the end of a row, for instance, could be considered semi-detached homes too, since they only share one common wall with another household.
+Townhouses, or townhomes, are rows of houses sharing walls on either side with neighbours.
+However, there are some differences in how people describe townhomes.
+Townhouses at the end of a row, for instance, could be considered semi-detached homes, too, since they only share one common wall with another household.

-Townhomes sometimes come with outdoor yard spaces or patios, and even sub-ground level garages.
-Townhomes are popular based on their affordability, style, location (often found closer to downtown), and flexibility.
+Townhomes sometimes have outdoor yard spaces or patios and even sub-ground-level garages.
+They are popular because of their affordability, style, location (often closer to downtown), and flexibility.

 Condos

 Condos, short for condominiums, are apartment units usually found in multi-unit buildings or high-rises.
-Condos are unique in that a condo corporation owns and maintains the building’s common areas and exterior, but residents will own what is inside their suite.
-As a condo owner, you’re able to make changes to the layout of your space as long as it doesn’t interfere with the building’s structural integrity.
+Condos are unique because a condo corporation owns and maintains the building’s common areas and exterior, but residents will own what is inside their suite.
+As a condo owner, you can change your space’s layout if it doesn’t interfere with the building’s structural integrity.
 Yes, this includes knocking down or putting up walls.

-While condos are among the more affordable property types in Canada, there are some things to be aware of when looking to buy one.
-Unless you’re on your building’s condo board, you will have very little control over the other tenants in the building as a resident, or the age and upkeep of the building.
-You’ll also have to pay condo fees, which can be anywhere between $0.30/sq.ft – $0.75/sq.ft a month in Canada.
-These are used for the repair and maintenance of a condo and are pooled together with every other resident’s fees.
-If you’re looking to buy a condo, make sure you do your research and find a reputable property group or seller within a good quality building.
-You can also consider joining your condo board and influencing the upkeep and clientele within your condo building that way.
+While condos are among Canada’s more affordable property types, there are some things to be aware of when buying one.
+Unless you’re on your building’s condo board, you will have very little control over the other tenants in the building as a resident or the upkeep of the building.
+You’ll also have to pay condo fees, ranging anywhere from $0.30/sq.ft – $0.75/sq.ft or more monthly in Canada.
+These are used for repairing and maintaining a condo and pooled with other residents’ fees.

 Condo Townhomes

-Condo townhomes differ from regular townhomes since they’re owned by a condo corporation, who manage and own any exterior elements of the buildings.
-Residents pay monthly fees, as with a typical condo, for the maintenance of the building, yards, and shared amenities.
+Condo townhomes differ from regular townhomes since they’re owned by a condo corporation, which manages and owns any exterior elements of the buildings.
+Residents pay monthly fees for building maintenance, yards, and shared amenities, as with a typical condo.
 Condo townhomes can also have multiple units stacked on top of each other, as opposed to tenants owning every floor within the portion of a building.

 Bungalows